 Asia Rugby received applications from 32 countries, including Philippines, Lao, Nepal, Qatar, Uzbekistan, Kyrgyzstan, Syria, India, Thailand, Iraq, Afghanistan, Malaysia, Hong Kong, Nepal, Iran and Lebanon.
-In total, 84 applications came in and that list will be narrowed down to 32 before a 'final 15' is selected.
+In total, 84 applications were received before a 'final 15' is selected.

 Oceania Rugby ran 'Women in Rugby month' throughout September with activities happening across eight countries.

 These events have included girls-only Get into Rugby festivals, women’s competitions and women’s-only Training & Education sessions, plus online forums, professional development sessions and dedicated communications profiles and posts.

 🏉 Oceania Rugby’s Unstoppable Women in Rugby month has been deemed successful, proving to be an exceptional event for Oceania Rugby, celebrating women’s involvement in the game.— Oceania Rugby (@oceaniarugby) September 30, 2020

 📝 Read More here: https://t.co/WQGfe6JzE5#WomenInRugby #OceaniaUnstoppable #EqualPlayingField pic.twitter.com/pyItWApV8w

 In November Rugby Americas North (RAN) ran its first Unstoppables campaign throughout North America and the Caribbean.
 The online campaign included three 'Try & Stop Us' online panel discussions and followed off the back of huge recent growth in participation.